Mattr5541/DATA_607_Project_3/README.md

 ## Repository Files

 - `Project 3.rmd`: This is the main project file containing all the code and documentation.
-- `links_to_sites.csv`: This file contains the URLs of top websites related to data science skills, which are used for web scraping.
+- `links_to_sites.csv`: This file contains the URLs of top websites found from the webscraping result.

 ## Summary